universe-components/touchpoint/README.md

 - **Supports Multiple Action Execution Modes**: Actions can be executed in parallel or sequentially.

-- **Supports Multiple Agent File Formats**: Compatible with APK, JAR, EXE, IPA, PY, etc.
+- **Supports Multiple Agent File Formats**: Compatible with Apk, Jar, exe, ipa, py, etc.

 - **Hot-swappable Agents**: Any agent in the network can join or leave online without affecting the entire agent network.